 Although there are many plant and animal species that have been more or less safely introduced into a foreign ecosystem, meaning that they have not greatly upset the ecosystem’s balance, it is impossible to determine a priori which species will coexist harmoniously in their new environment and which ones will multiply unchecked.
-This simple fact – that, despite all our vaunted scientific knowledge, we are wholly incapable of knowing what will happen in an environment following the introduction of an alien organism, and what effect it will have on the other organisms – shows how limited is our knowledge and how complex are the systems which we presume to fiddle with and remake in our conceited and foolish ignorance.
+This simple fact – that, despite all our vaunted scientific knowledge, we are wholly incapable of knowing what will happen in an environment following the introduction of an alien organism, and what effect it will have on the other organisms – shows how limited is our knowledge and how complex are the systems that we presume to fiddle with and remake in our conceited and foolish ignorance.

-Darwin was so concerned about the microscopic details, where competition between individual organisms or species is most evident, that he wasn’t able to see the macroscopic picture, where cooperation rather than competition is the dominant principle.
+Darwin was so concerned about the microscopic details, where competition between individual organisms or species is most evident, that he wasn’t able to see the overall picture, where cooperation rather than competition is the dominant principle.
 That Darwin was wrong, and that the holistic view is right, is shown by the catastrophic effect which the unchecked proliferation of human beings has had on the planet and its many other inhabitants.
 Our scientific and technological success is the clearest proof of the very great dangers of violating the Law of Balance.
-We have, by our cleverness and our manifest lack of wisdom, gravely violated the primordial wisdom of Nature, which seeks to maintain a balance in all its systems, thus creating an enormous and critical imbalance in the Earth’s systems which, unless we change our ways, will ultimately lead to our destruction, as the only possible solution to our increasingly evil and destructive presence on the Earth.
+We have, by our cleverness and our manifest lack of wisdom, gravely violated the primordial wisdom of Nature, which seeks to maintain a balance in all its systems, thus creating an enormous and critical imbalance in the Earth’s systems that, unless we change our ways, will ultimately lead to our destruction, as the only possible solution to our increasingly evil and destructive presence on the Earth.

-If you are one of those persons who will object that the vast majority of species have become extinct in the course of evolution, you only show that you don’t understand the difference between decades or centuries – mere tens or hundreds of years – which is the period during which human-caused extinctions have occurred at an accelerating rate, and the thousands, millions, and billions of years during which natural extinctions take place.
+If you are one of those persons who will object that the vast majority of species have become extinct in the course of evolution, you merely show that you don’t understand the difference between decades or centuries – mere tens or hundreds of years – which is the period during which human-caused extinctions have occurred at an accelerating rate, and the thousands, millions, and billions of years during which natural extinctions take place.
 In this case, the difference in rate or scale is very important.
-For example, a harmful microbe, insect, or parasite that divides or reproduces at a relatively slow rate will pose little or no threat to its host organism or organisms; it is only when its rate of reproduction and survival increases that it has the potential to overwhelm the host organism and cause its death.
-This is essentially what has happened in the case of humans: for most of their history, they were not significantly numerous or sufficiently destructive to be able to cause the extinction of other species; but starting several thousands of years ago when they began making tools and weapons, and especially in the last several hundred years, they have multiplied with fewer and fewer natural checks on their growth, while increasing dramatically the amount that is consumed by each individual, so that we are now in serious danger of overwhelming the Earth’s regenerative capacity, at least in the short term.
+For example, a harmful microbe, insect, or parasite that reproduces at a relatively slow rate will pose little or no threat to its host organism or organisms; it is only when its rate of reproduction and survival increases that it has the potential to overwhelm the host organism and cause its death.
+This is essentially what has happened in the case of humans: for most of their history, they were not significantly numerous or sufficiently destructive to be able to cause the extinction of other species; but starting several thousands of years ago when they began making tools and weapons and cultivating food crops, and especially in the last several hundred years, they have multiplied with fewer and fewer natural checks on their growth, while increasing dramatically the amount that is consumed by each individual, so that we are now in serious danger of overwhelming the Earth’s regenerative capacity, at least in the short term.